CarlMac98/CPAC_2024_Project/README.md

   - In the `update_clusters` function (inside the `oscIn` block), set the path to your Chladni pattern folder, leave the last part as `\chladni_{a}_{b}.png`.
   - In the `osc_receive` function, set the corresponding local folders as needed.

-- **OSC Addresses and Ports:**
+### 3. OSC Addresses and Ports:
-  Configure the OSC (Open Sound Control) addresses and ports in both TouchDesigner, Pure Data, and `detector.py` to ensure correct communication between components.
+- Configure the OSC (Open Sound Control) addresses and ports in both TouchDesigner, Pure Data, and `detector.py` to ensure correct communication between components.
 Make sure these match in all relevant scripts and tools.

-### 3. Pure Data (Pd) Setup

-- **OSC Configuration:**
-  In Pure Data, set the appropriate OSC addresses and ports to match your configuration in TouchDesigner.

 **Tip:**
 Double-check all paths and keys, and test communication between Python, TouchDesigner, and Pure Data before running a full performance!